Ravinderrohilla/bcr/README.md

 ## Features

-* Supports Android 9 through 13
+* Supports Android 9 through 13 ? is it ?
 * Supports output in various formats:
   * OGG/Opus - Lossy, smallest files, default on Android 10+
   * M4A/AAC - Lossy, smaller files, default on Android 9